Potassium hypomanganate

 Potassium hypomanganate is the inorganic compound with the formula K3MnO4.
 Also known as potassium manganate(V), this bright blue solid is a rare example of a salt with the hypomanganate or manganate(V) anion, where the manganese atom is in the +5 oxidation state.
+It is an intermediate in the production of potassium permanganate and the industrially most important Mn(V) compound.

+Properties

+Potassium hypomanganate is oxidized in water to potassium manganate: